 - Hospitalization/surgery/major illness: Unfortunately, major health events certainly happen, and if you find yourself hospitalized for an extended period of time you may need to immediately wean your child.

 - Pregnancy: Many women continue to breastfeed well into their second pregnancies, however, some women find it difficult to do so.
 Breastfeeding also causes your uterus to contract, so if you have a high-risk pregnancy, your doctor may recommend you wean.
 It’s best to always consult your doctor if you have any questions!

 Tips on weaning cold turkey

 Immediately weaning is not an easy task!
 Your boobs will most likely feel like they are big fireballs until your milk gradually dries up.

-Weaning this way can cause you to feel extremely engorged, uncomfortable, and you are at a much higher risk for developing mastitis.
-Immediately weaning also comes with risks of breast abscesses, infections, and clogged ducts.
+Immediately weaning also comes with risks of breast abscesses, infections, and clogged milk ducts.

 Your breasts will also continue to leak milk for quite some time after you completely stop breastfeeding.
 Some women report leaking for a few weeks post-wean, others report as long as 6 months.

 Tips for YOU when weaning cold turkey

 - It’s okay to remove a bit of milk from your breasts during the immediate weaning process.
 This can be done with a hand pump, but only remove enough so you do not feel uncomfortable anymore.
 If you completely empty your breast, you’re telling your body to “keep making milk”.
 Do the best you can to remove as little as you can without feeling like you are going to completely explode…